Posts

 Image

-It's not a simple answer, different things can cause an asthma attack for different people.
-And it can change over time, but here's what caused an asthma attack for me on Friday night.
+What causes an asthma attack?
+It's not a simple answer - different things can cause an asthma attack for different people.
+And it can change over time.
+But I just discovered a new asthma trigger.
+Squishy tubes of yogurt.
 Weird, huh?
 Yogurt?!
 I know that one of my triggers is cold temperatures , so I've always been careful.
-I haven't had a Gogurt in years, and I don't know why it affected me so much.
-But as soon as I had eaten the Gogurt, the 'hard' cough started and I could just feel my chest tightening up.
-Then came the mucus in the lungs.
-Fun stuff!
+I ate a squishy tube of yogurt, and I don't know why it affected me so much.
+But as soon as I had eaten it, the 'hard' cough started and I could just feel my chest tightening up.
+Then came the mucus in the lungs and hours spent coughing that up.
 I used my inhaler, but still was having a hard time breathing, I had to prop myself up on the couch to sleep that night.
-Of course that was after my heart rate had finally slowed back down.
+It was hard to sleep because I had to wait for my heart rate to come back down.
 What else can cause asthma attacks?
-Any ' irritant ' like perfume, cleaning supplies, scented candles, bad air quality.
-Also allergens -animals, flowers, trees, grass, pollen, mold, dust, cockroaches, even food (I am allergic to seafood, Son #2 is all
+Any ' irritant ' like perfume, cleaning supplies, scented candles, incense, candle melts, and bad air q...

 Summer camp for kids with asthma